javascript-obfuscator/javascript-obfuscator/README.md

 ### `vmRuntimeOpcodeDerivation`
 Type: `boolean` Default: `false`

-Derives opcode values at runtime through mathematical operations rather than using static values.
-Makes static analysis significantly harder.
+Derives the opcode mapping table at runtime from a seed value instead of hardcoding it.
+The seed is stored in the bytecode and used to generate the opcode-to-handler mapping via Fisher-Yates shuffle during execution.

 ### `vmStatefulOpcodes`
 Type: `boolean` Default: `false`

-Makes opcode interpretation depend on VM state.
-The same opcode can have different meanings based on execution history.
+Makes opcode meanings depend on position in the bytecode.
+Each position has a different opcode-to-handler mapping derived from a seed, so the same opcode number performs different operations at different positions.

 ### `vmStackEncoding`
 Type: `boolean` Default: `false`

-Encodes values pushed to and popped from the VM stack.
-Adds protection against memory inspection during execution.
+Encrypts values on the VM stack during execution.
+Values are encoded when pushed and decoded when popped, so memory inspection shows encrypted data instead of actual values.

+This option heavily affects performance.

 ### `vmRandomizeKeys`
 Type: `boolean` Default: `false`

-Randomizes encryption keys and other constants used by the VM.
-Each build produces unique key values.

-### `vmIndirectDispatch`
-Type: `boolean` Default: `false`

-Uses indirect function calls for opcode dispatch instead of direct switch/case.
-Makes control flow analysis more difficult.
+Randomizes the property key names used in bytecode objects.
+Standard keys like `i` (instructions), `c` (constants) become random 2-character identifiers, making the bytecode structure different for each build.

 ### `vmBytecodeFormat`
 Type: `string` Default: `binary`

-Specifies the format used to embed bytecode in the output:
+Controls how bytecode is stored in the output.

+**Options:**
-- `binary` - Compact binary representation (smaller size)
+- `binary` - Compact binary format.
+Smaller size, recommended for production.
-- `json` - JSON format (easier debugging, larger size)
+- `json` - Human-readable JSON format.
+Larger size, useful for debugging.

 ## Frequently Asked Questions